benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

 I recommend watching all of the videos, and then referring to this page when you need a refresher to boost your meditation practice.

+You can also refer to this [summary from er4NT on Reddit](https://www.reddit.com/r/streamentry/comments/134zitc/an_overview_of_the_path/) that goes into more depth about progress in Vipassana stages.

 ## tl;dr

 I wrote a summary of this summary: [meditation instructions](https://benchristel.com/meditation/metasummary.html).